 While Chapter 15 serves important facilitative and protective functions, it was not designed to reconcile differences between the insolvency regimes of various nations.
 It is important for creditors to understand their rights and remedies under various insolvency regimes because a debtor's decision to file a plenary proceeding in a certain jurisdiction may operate to alter such rights and remedies, even if the debtor also files an ancillary proceeding, such as a Chapter 15 case.

 8.4 Foreign Creditors

-As described above, foreign creditors are treated no differently than domestic creditors under the Bankruptcy Code.
-See 4.4 Foreign Secured Creditors.
+Foreign creditors are treated no differently than domestic creditors under the Bankruptcy Code.